katemayo/js-dc-8/02-data_and_operators/readme.md

 let myString = "Greetings y'all!"
 ```

-Always remember that these letiables should always have the `let` keyword and use `camelCase`
+Always remember that these variables should always have the `let` keyword and use `camelCase`

 `const` is a keyword that declares a letiable whose value should never change.